Listen to this article now

 Food Waste Composting is one of the most effective ways to drastically reduce home-generated food waste.
 When you make a home compost, you minimize the harm food waste causes in the landfill and create a valuable contribution to environmental improvement.

-This method works best when you have a garden where you can produce your own natural fertilizer by recycling food waste.
+This method works best when you have a garden where you can produce your own natural fertilizer by recycling food waste, how long does beef jerky last?
 Since food is high in nitrogen, combine it with dry leaves, sawdust, wood chips, sticks, shredded paper, and yard waste.
 Make sure the food waste compost doesn’t get too wet because that will slow down the process.
 Avoid adding dairy, meat, oil, fat, and carbohydrates, as they are odor-causing pest-attracting elements.

 - Wormery Solution